What is a product design review and how can you get the best results every time

 The earlier you find a mistake or omission the quicker and cheaper it is to fix.
 Design reviews make projects deliver quicker, reduce risks and lower development costs.

-What types of design review are there?
+What types of design reviews are there?

 - Schematic symbol and pcb footprint review